SportsCentury

-SportsCentury is an ESPN biography television program that reviews the people and events that defined sports in North America throughout the 20th and 21st centuries.
-Using stock footage, on-camera interviews, and photographs of their athletic lives, who grew up.
+SportsCentury is an ESPN biography television program that reviews the people and events that defined sports in North America throughout the 20th and 21st centuries, using stock footage, photographs and on-camera interviews.

 In 1999, ESPN counted down the Top 50 Athletes of the 20th Century, selected from North American athletes and voted on by a panel of sports journalists and observers, premiering a new biography highlighting each top athlete every week throughout the year.
 The episodes for the top two athletes, Michael Jordan and Babe Ruth, appeared on a special combined edition broadcast on Christmas Day on ABC.
 The top two names were announced in no particular order, and the final positioning was announced at the conclusion of the two episodes.
 An additional list of numbers 51–100 were announced on the ESPN SportsCentury website.
 Themed specials such as Greatest Games, Greatest Coaches, Greatest Dynasties, and Most Influential Individuals were premiered throughout the year, as well as six SportsCenter of the Decade programs.

 After the initial run was complete, the episodes were rerun at various times on ESPN, ESPN2 and ESPN Classic.
 The original plan for the series was to expand to include #51 through #100.
 Ultimately, the series featured just over half of the athletes from #51 to #100, and instead expanded to include over 150 other athletes, coaches, owners, personalities, and notable moments in sports history.
 Acknowledgements were given to athletes that were notable for more recent accomplishments, even if they spent only a small part of their career in the 20th century (e.g., Tiger Woods, Tom Brady), or were recently deceased (e.g. Pat Tillman, Dale Earnhardt).
 Special subsets of episodes were created revolving around a particular event, including athletes associated with the particular sport.
 They would typically air in the days leading up to those events. (e.g., Winter Olympics, golf majors, Indianapolis 500, etc.)

-ESPN Classic began to feature the program with host, Chris Fowler, as the highlight of its weeknight prime-time programing, airing five nights a week.
+ESPN Classic began to feature the program, with host Chris Fowler, as the highlight of its weeknight prime-time programing, airing five nights a week.
 After cycling through the entire series several times, and after debuting several new episodes, it was removed as a nightly program.
 As of 2007, reruns of the documentary series airs Monday through Friday at 4 p.m.
 Eastern time.
 The last original program was that of Shaquille O'Neal, which aired in November 2007.